 benefits of detox diets and juicing, he noted that detoxing is performed naturally by our own bodies “through the kidneys, the liver, the stool, and a little through skin with sweating.”
 However, for those looking to kick the fast food habit and eat better, he had this advice: “Detoxing as a way to transition from eating processed food to natural food is good and there’s a reasonable and healthy way to do it.
 Just because your food turns to juice, you still want to stick with the same 2,000 or so calories a day.
 Make sure the drink stays between 300 and 400 calories.”

 What’s the take away?
 Juicing can be a convenient way to get more fruits and vegetables into your diet if you stick to whole fruits and vegetables.
-On that note, here are three recipes for do-it-yourself juices and healthy smoothies that are high in nutrition, but low in calories.
+On that note, here two recipes for do-it-yourself juices and healthy smoothies that are high in nutrition, but low in calories.

 Blueberry Banana Smoothie: